DivyangPDev/udacity_data_engineering_projects/Data_warehouse_with_redshift/README.md

-## Project AIM: To build an ETL pipeline for a database hosted on Redshift.
+# Project: To build an ETL pipeline for a database hosted on Redshift.

-## Project Description
+### Project Description
 A music streaming startup, Sparkify, has grown the user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on